telehash/telehash-java/README.md

         * Persistent peer channels for relay (auto-bridge).
         * Path channel for network path negotiation.

+* Opportunities to reduce redundancy
+    * Consider not tracking the remote node in a Line object.
+    * There's no need having a separate SeedNode object, if we don't track the full set of public keys for seeds.
+When parsing the seeds.json, only extract the best csid/PK for our switch into PeerNode objects.

 * Other required changes
     * Paths
         * ~~Support multiple paths via path arrays.~~